jedi-academy/learn-2420/data/labs/lab05.md

 #Seminar #5 - Services & Daemons
-ACIT3620 - BCIT - Fall 2017
+ACIT3620 - BCIT - Winter 2018

 ##Overview

-I liked the format of last week's lab, with you exploring some stuff on your own, while using the Red Hat Student Guide to fall back on for the core material.
+I liked the format of the last lab, with you exploring some stuff on your own, while using the Red Hat Student Guide to fall back on for the core material.

 This lab  is somewhat similar :)

 The goal is to setup secure remote shell access to your server VM, while gaining some insights into services and daemons along the way.
+Your "server VM" could be your Pi, namely a running instance of a minimal CentOS :-/

 ##Lab Teams